unfoldtoolbox/UnfoldSim.jl/docs/src/developer_docs.md

 If this is the first time you work with this repository, follow the instructions below to clone the repository and create a `dev` version.

 !!! tip "`dev` version of a Julia package"
-    Having a `dev` (development) version of a package allows you to import a local version of the package with your changes instead of the registered package version (which is static).
+    Having a `dev` (development) version of a Julia package allows you to import a local version of the package with your changes instead of the registered package version (which is static).

 #### a) If you have writing access for the GitHub repository
 - Option 1: Clone this repository using `git clone`.